 The controversial fisheries cooperation between the EU and Morocco dates back to 1988, as Spain acceded to the EU.
 In 1975, upon abandoning its colony, Spain had made a deal with Morocco whereby it allowed Morocco to occupy Western Sahara in return for fishing opportunities.
 As part of the financial compensation to Morocco for access to the fish stocks of Morocco and Western Sahara, the EU is funding the development of the Moroccan fishing sector.
 Most of that sectoral support has been used to build fisheries infrastructure on occupied land, with the EU’s approval.
 The EU is in this way funding housing for settlers, port infrastructure, freezing halls, energy and technology in the part of Western Sahara that Morocco holds under military occupation.

 Most of the EU's fishing under the agreement is carried out in Western Sahara.
 An independent evaluation ordered by the EU Commission revealed that industrial pelagic trawling on stocks in the territory accounted for 92% of the total weight of all catches made under the 2014-2018 Protocol.
+An independent evaluation of the 2019–2023 Protocol found that 99% of all catches made by the EU fleet under the agreement consisted of small pelagic species taken by industrial vessels operating under “category 6” fishing activities - a fishery conducted exclusively in the waters of occupied Western Sahara.

 The people of Western Sahara have always spoken out against the EU's fisheries in their territory.
 And they’re not alone.
 Author of the UN Legal Opinion on the exploitation of Western Sahara’s resources Hans Corell has time and again condemned the EU’s misuse of his text.
 Former UN Special Representative for Western Sahara Francesco Bastagli has denounced the EU’s practice as a violation of international commitments.

 Russian trawlers have been fishing in Western Sahara under the Russia-Morocco fisheries agreement since 1992 – around 10 Russian trawlers are allowed an annually reviewed quota, averaging around 140,000 tonnes.
-Japan’s first cooperation agreement with Morocco was the fisheries agreement of 1985: ever since, Japanese vessels have obtained permits to fish tuna and bonito, and have offered financial and technical support to Morocco, which has used this for the development of the fishing sector in Western Sahara.
+Japan’s first cooperation agreement with Morocco was the fisheries agreement of 1985.
+Ever since, Japanese vessels have obtained permits to fish tuna and bonito, and have offered financial and technical support to Morocco, which has used this for the development of the fishing sector in Western Sahara.

 Shipped elsewhere